Alileus/quran-api/README.md

-# Qanun API
+# Quran API

-**Qanun.io** is an open-source API providing access to Quranic verses, tafseer, and translations.
+an open-source API providing access to Quranic verses, tafseer, and translations.

 ## Features